 Traveling via air can be a very stressful time for any pet, and in some scenarios, it is potentially dangerous.

 Only a handful of deaths occur each year when pets fly, but that doesn’t make it safe for your pet.
 Beyond the fatal incidents known, there have also been reported cases of airlines losing a pet that was traveling via cargo.

 All instances are terrifying not only for you but also for your animal companion.

 Learning airline policies is one thing, but knowing extra steps you can take to not only make the flight safer for you Great Dane but also a less stressful experience overall can be the difference that saves their life.

 Is It Necessary to Fly with Your Great Dane?

 The final thing to consider is whether it is necessary or not that your Great Dane travels via plane.
 Air travel is extremely stressful and not to mention dangerous (especially in the cargo hold).

-If you are simply going on vacation for a short time, consider driving, and if that isn’t an option, getting a pet sitter.
+If you are simply going on vacation for a short time, consider driving, and if that isn’t an option, get a pet sitter!

 While you and your Great Dane will miss one another, being in a familiar environment will be safer and cause less anxiety than air travel.

 If you are moving and have to travel via plane to get there, then be sure that you understand all of the risks involved when traveling with you, Great Dane.
 Consider any and all alternatives to flying if possible.